FunctionLab/selene/docs/source/overview/cli.md

 #### Expected outputs for training
 These outputs will be written to `output_dir` (a top-level parameter, can also  be specified within the function-type constructor, see above).
-- `best_model.pth.tar`: the best performing model so far
+- `best_model.pth.tar`: the best performing model so far.
+IMPORTANT: for all `*.pth.tar` files output by Selene right now, we save additional information beyond the model's state dictionary so that users may continue training these models through Selene if they wish.
+If you would like to save only the state dictionary, you can run `out = torch.load(<*.pth.tar>)` and then save only the `state_dict` key with `torch.save(out["state_dict"], <state_dict_only.pth.tar>)`.
 - `checkpoint.pth.tar`: model saved every `save_checkpoint_every_n_steps` steps
 - `selene_sdk.train_model.log`: a detailed log file containing information about how much time it takes for batches to sampled and propagated through the model, how the model is performing, etc.
 - `selene_sdk.train_model.train.txt`: model training loss is printed to this file every `report_stats_every_n_steps`.